regions-junior-design/regions-investor/README.md

 Use browser developer tools by right clicking on the loaded web app in your browser and selecting inspect element.
 Notice that all events are again logged in console in both development mode and in deployed instances of the web application.

+- Should the console indicate that packages of any tyoe are missing, simply run `npm install` to verify that all packages are installed correctly.
+- Should the application crash or become unresponsive at any point, we reccomend restarting the node service running the application.
+Do this by exiting the current process and rerunning `npm  start`.
+- Should the application console indicate that Firebase is unreachable, verify that internet access is intact, and verify that the correct Firebase enviornment creadentials are stored in the `.env` file.

 See below additional resources for managing and troubleshooting the application.

 <br />